 1. Friendships that nurture our worst instincts

 The temptation for leaders to is to gather only with those who are “yes” people—who fan our ego and refuse to tell us when we’re wrong.

-It’s incumbent upon leaders to invite accountability into his friend circle so he avoids hubris and can see their own blind spots.
+It’s incumbent upon leaders to invite accountability into their friend circle so they avoid hubris and can see their own blind spots.

 This doesn’t mean we need negative people around us all the time (see second point), but it means we need folks who build us up.
 And truthfully we all know people who, after we are around them, seem to make us less like Jesus.

 I’ve seen leaders pal around with folks who always encourage their worst side, who egg them on to abuse power.
 And it never, ever ends well.